ericnerby/tv-episode-picker/README.md

 1. Go ahead and clone my repo.
 1. To run the app, you'll need to make sure you have the `requests` library installed.
 [See the guide](https://requests.readthedocs.io/en/master/user/install/) for installation instructions.
-1. Run `python3 app.py` from a terminal in the project folder.
+1. Run `python app.py` (or `python3` if it defaults to python 2) from a terminal in the project folder.
 1. Once the app is running, follow the prompts to search for and pick a show.
 1. You pick the show, and the app picks the episode.
 1. If you don't like the episode or want to try another show, just follow the prompts.